- W.A. Franke College of Forestry and Conservation

 - You will also need to identify someone at the organization where your internship will be done that will serve as the supervisor of your internship there.

 - During the internship you need to keep a field journal of daily activities (and hours spent).
+These can be included as an electronic appendix to your final internship paper.

 - The supervisor of your internship will evaluate your performance through Internship Services.
 You will also evaluate your internship.

-Credit/No credit only
+Grading: Credit/No credit only

 Examples of Previous Internships